simonmichael/hledger/hledger/test/errors/README.md

 This balance assertion failed.
 In account:    a
 and commodity:
-this balance was asserted: 1
-but the actual balance is: 0
-a difference of:           1
+this balance was asserted:     1 but the calculated balance is: 0 a difference of:               1

 Consider viewing this account's register to troubleshoot.
 Eg: